 We recommend taking at least a 10-minute break every two hours to avoid driver fatigue.
 By taking regular breaks you reduce the chances of making mistakes.

-Next time you feel tired, pull over in a safe location, stretch those legs out and relax.
+Whenever you feel tired, pull over in a safe location and take a break.

 We have Member Support Centres in Sydney, Melbourne, Brisbane, Perth, and Adelaide.
 This centre is the home away from home for Splend members to take a break while enjoying a cup of tea or coffee.
 The Member Support Centre also has couches, kitchens, and restrooms.